 Mix all the ingredients except the vinegar in a food processor.
 When the batter is homogeneous, add the apple cider vinegar and mix again.

-Pour the batter into a grease cake tin and bake.
+Pour the batter into a greased cake tin and bake.
 After 30 to 40 minutes of baking, slice the bread lengthwise with a knife.
 This important step prevents air from accumulating under the crust.
-Otherwise, the bread becomes hollow!
+Otherwise, the bread becomes hollow with a huge empty space inside.
 Continue baking for an additional 40 minutes – a total of 80 minutes.
 Let the bread cool before removing it from the cake tin.